Annual Corporate Governance Report

 Recommendation 2.3 | |||

-1. Board is headed by a competent and qualified Chairperson. | Compliant | Please see again the CV of Mr. John Spence found on the website in this link | |
+1. Board is headed by a competent and qualified Chairperson. | Compliant | Link: Director profiles | |

-2. The appointment, reappointment, removal, and fees of the external auditor is recommended by the Audit Committee, approved by the Board and ratified by the shareholders. | Compliant | Kindly see minutes of the Board Meeting and Shareholders Meeting | |
+2. The appointment, reappointment, removal, and fees of the external auditor is recommended by the Audit Committee, approved by the Board and ratified by the shareholders. | Compliant | Board Resolution No. 20231124_09 RESOLVED, as it is hereby resolved that the recommendation of the Chief Finance Officer is well taken, accordingly, the Board hereby recommends the appointment of KPMG as the external auditors of GLAPI. | The Resolution shall be submitted for shareholder ratification at the annual general meeting on April 2024 |

 Recommendation 2.4 | |||